Collabora Online: Features

 Collabora Online can be accessed from modern web browsers without the need for plug-ins or add-ons.
 It supports real-time collaborative editing of word processing documents, spreadsheets, presentations, and vector graphics.
 Collaboration features include commenting, version tracking with document comparison and restoration, and integration with communication tools such as chat or video calls.
-These functions are often enabled through integration with enterprise open-source cloud platforms like Nextcloud, ownCloud, Seafile, EGroupware and others.
-Collabora Online can also be embedded or integrated into a variety of third-party applications.
+These functions are often enabled through integration with enterprise open-source cloud platforms like Nextcloud, Collabora Online can also be embedded or integrated into a variety of third-party applications.